madeintandem/jsonb_accessor/README.md

 Adds typed jsonb backed fields as first class citizens to your ActiveRecord models.
 This gem is similar in spirit to [HstoreAccessor](https://github.com/devmynd/hstore_accessor), but the Json column in Postgres has a few distinct advantages, mostly around nested documents and support for collections.
 This gem plans to provide support for these in the future.

+**This gem is under heavy development.
+Please use cautiously and help us with feedback by opening issues for defects and feature requests.
+API Subject to change.**

 ## Installation

 Add this line to your application's Gemfile: